open-learning-exchange/open-learning-exchange.github.io/pages/manual/myplanet/overview.md

 ## Feedback

 In myplanet, you will be able to give feedback on the app, courses, and more.
 Click [here](myPlanet-feedback.md) to learn more about Feedback.

 ## Manager

 ## Community
-NOTE: You need to be logged in with member account to access this feature.

-Here, you can browse upcoming events, participate in those already in progress, or schedule your own using the integrated calendar.
-Click [here](myplanet-community.md) to learn more about community events.
+In Community, you can browse upcoming events, participate in those already in progress, or schedule your own using the integrated calendar.
+Click [here](myplanet-community.md) to learn more about Comminuty.